Indra333/earthscape/app/README.md

 	supabase start

-Takes 10+ minutes since Docker pulls images and creates the containers.
+Takes about 10 minutes as Docker pulls images and creates the containers.

-Upon completion, you'll see your secrets to copy for step #10.
+When step #7 completes, your secrets for #10 will be in the cmd window.

 8.)
-Copy the blank .env.local.example to .env.local so you can add API values.
+Copy .env.local.example to .env.local so you can add API values.
--n is short for --no-clobber and prevents overwriting if you've already copied.
+-n is short for --no-clobber and prevents overwriting.

 	cp -n .env.local.example .env.local

 9.)
-Run this to get the API secrets configuration information needed.
+Run this to get the API secrets URLs for step 10.
-(Only run when returning since `supabase start` provides the API secrets above.)
+(`supabase start` above also provides your API secrets.)

 	supabase status

 10.)
-Open the blank .env.local file you created in step 8 (It might be a hidden file.)
+Open the blank .env.local file you created in step #8.
+(It might be a hidden file.)

 Fill in the the configuration information obtained: